Pregnancy is one of the most vital and sensitive periods in a woman's life.

-Bottom Line: Raw sprouts may be contaminated by bacteria inside the seeds.
+Summary Raw sprouts may be contaminated with bacteria inside the seeds.
 Pregnant women should only eat cooked sprouts.

 Bacteria can harm both the mother and her unborn baby.
 One very dangerous parasite that may linger on fruits and vegetables is called Toxoplasma.

-The majority of people who get Toxoplasmosis have no symptoms, while others may feel as if they have the flu that lasts for a month or more.
+The majority of people who get Toxoplasmosis have no symptoms, while others may feel like they have the flu for a month or more.

 Most infants who are infected with Toxoplasma while still in the womb have no symptoms at birth.
 However, symptoms such as blindness or intellectual disabilities may develop later in life.